fcm742-01/gitTutorial/README.md

 local side.

 # See everyone's changes<a id="sec-14"></a>

+## Configure an upstream master<a id="sec-14-1"></a>

+Git does not automatically know where you want to pull from.
+To see where git is pulling from, type:

+`git remote -v`

+The "-v" is a common command line flag for verbose.
+Because you forked both the (fetch) where you pull from and where you push to (push) are the same.
+Now specify a new upstream repository that will be synced by the fork.

+`git remote add upstream git@github.com:cuny-ml-f2014/homework1.git`

+## Sync the fork<a id="sec-14-2"></a>

 To see everyone's accepted changes to the master, you have to pull the upstream master.
 This requires a *fetch* command.
 Make sure that you have commited your changes.
 Type: